 If we derive a good chunk of self-esteem from being a super-worker, doing less could equal less praise – so how do I get to feel valued and important anymore?

 Many people do what they do at the pace they do it because they enjoy the adrenaline high that comes from always being busy.
-Not only that, there is an identity crisis that busyness masks.
+Not only that, but there is also an identity crisis that busyness masks.
 If I am always busy, then I don’t have to come to terms with the truth that if my identity is wrapped up in my schedule or success my very existence is almost always threatened.
 I live as if failure is lurking around the corner just waiting for me to stop or slow down and then it will pounce on me like a cat on an unsuspecting mouse.

 Doing always equals being.
 That’s the axiom of our culture.